Spherical cosmological models: an alternative cosmology

 The local Lorentzian dust density is determined by (Bondi \cite{bondi}, Krasinski \cite{kras})

 with $m(r)$ another arbitrary function with the dimension of a length, whose physical meaning will be clarified later.
-Note that $\rho(r,t)$ is independent of the choice of the shell label $r'(r)$.
 The function $m(r)$ would be equal to $G/c^2$ times the total mass inside shell $r$ if space were Euclidean.
 Expressed in our units of length and time, we find

 and we adopt $10^{-26}\,{{\rm kg}\,{\rm m}^{-3}}$ as our unit of mass density, which is basically equal to the standard critical density of the universe

 assuming for the current Hubble parameter